 Where to stay on the Isle of Rum

-Rum has a very small population; only around 35 people live here throughout the year, and most of them are based in Kinloch, the only village on Rum.
-The island is owned by the Isle of Rum Community Trust, who also runs the different accommodation options on Rum.
-Most of them are located within 20-30 minutes walk from the ferry terminal in Kinloch.
+Rum has a very small population and most of the locals live in Kinloch, the only village in Rum.
+The Isle of Rum Community Trust manages different accommodation options on the island.
+Most of them are located within a 20-30-minute walk from the ferry terminal in Kinloch.

 Ivy Cottage Guest House is the only B&B accommodation on the island and has only 2 rooms.
-They offer breakfast, dinner and packed lunches, and even free WiFi.
+They offer breakfast, dinner, packed lunches, and free WiFi.

 This photo shows a tent pitched by the waterfront at Kinloch Village Campsite on the Isle of Rum.

-Kinloch Village Campsite is where I usually pitch my tent.
-There is plenty of space for tents on the waterfront and facilities include a small wooden shelter, toilets and hot showers, as well as a fresh water tap by the water.
-Camping costs £6 per person per night and can be paid at the bunkhouse reception or the honesty box.
+Kinloch Village Campsite is a beautiful place to pitch your tent.
+There is plenty of space for tents on the waterfront and facilities include a modern wooden shelter for cooking, toilets and hot showers, as well as a freshwater tap and dish-washing sink.

-The BBQ Bothy is the latest addition to the Isle of Rum accommodation options.
-It sleeps up to four people but seats a lot more.
+The BBQ Bothy sleeps up to four people but seats a lot more for social evenings.
+This is a great option for groups with the majority of people camping.
 If you camp in a large group, you can hire the BBQ Bothy to have a dry, warm and midge-free shelter and social space.

-Outside of Kinloch, there are two mountain bothies.
-Both lie about 3 hours walk from the village in gorgeous scenic surroundings.
+There are two mountain bothies on the island.
+Both lie about a 3-hour walk from the village in gorgeous scenic surroundings.
 They are maintained by the Mountain Bothy Association and offer basic shelter facilities.
-Dibidil Bothy has a wood burning stove and bunks; Guirdhil has an open fire and a raised wooden platform for sleeping.
+Dibidil Bothy has a wood-burning stove and bunks; Guirdhil has an open fire and a raised wooden platform for sleeping.

 Finally, you could also pitch your tent in the wild.
 Wild camping is legal in Scotland as long as you observe the rules!